DemiJiang/demijiang.github.io/_posts/2020-05-15-building-a-github-pages-jekyll-blog.markdown

 Step 3 - Run the site locally to see it is up running

-Step 4 - Move site code change to github repo and commit the change
+Step 4 - Move the change to github repo and commit the change

 See the example below